Rockland County White Collar Crime Defense Attorney

 Stealing over $1,000 worth of money or property is considered larceny in the fourth degree and is a class E felony.
 If you are convicted of larceny in the fourth degree, you will face three or more years in prison in addition to a fine of either $5,000 or double the amount of the gain from the crime.

 Stealing over $1,000,000 worth of money or property is first-degree larceny and a class B felony.
 If convicted of larceny in the first degree, you will face anywhere from four to 25 years in prison and a fine that is double the amount of stolen money or property.
-Facing these charges alone can be difficult, and if you are in this situation it is important to seek the defense of a Rockland County criminal attorney.
+Facing these charges alone can be difficult, and if you are in this situation, it is important to seek the defense of a Rockland County criminal attorney.

 White collar crimes can lead to serious legal penalties.
 In addition to incarceration and fines, conviction can also affect your professional licenses, reputation and future opportunities.
 I understand that this is a difficult time in your life, and I can personally walk you through the process and advocate for your rights and interests.